fluidize/Fluidize/README.md

-helloo, i’m @Fluidize
+hello, i’m @Fluidize

 i like scripting in python and web dev

-my discord is fluidize#9936
+my discord is fluidize#0123

 <!---
 Fluidize/Fluidize is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.